 How to Stay Calm in a Global Pandemic?

 Dr. Emma Hepburn has put together a fantastic guide to help people process and understand the mental and emotional hardship that has greatly characterized the COVID-19 pandemic, complete with some fantastic illustrations.
 You can find her guide by clicking here.

 TED Talks about Mental Health and Mental Health Awareness

 Here we have put together a list of TED Talks that might provide you with some much-needed solace and comfort regarding mental health.
 Please take a look and see if any of the following resonate with you.
 Please note our content warnings for each of the TED Talks below to make sure this is the right content for you.

 What’s so funny about mental illness

 Ruby Wax - Comedian

-Ruby Wax, an American comedian, talks about mental health and mental illness and the stigma attached, using her own experience to highlight the differences in how we treat people with mental illness and those with a physical or visible health issue.
+Ruby Wax, an American comedian, talks about mental health and mental illness and the stigma attached, using her own experience to highlight the differences in how we treat people with mental illness and those with physical or visible health issues.